Mutation

 Section titled “Mutation Request”A mutation request contains:

-- Event: The data change to be applied (e.g., new property values, edge creation)
+- Event: The data change (e.g., new property values, edge creation)

 Mutation Process